-- 23. We observe that the appellant is a shareholder which means he is the owner of the 1st respondent to some extent.
-Instead of helping its shareholder, 1st respondent is creating trouble for him and also harassing him.
-We do not appreciate and expect this type of attitude from 1st respondent. - 24.
-After hearing both the parties at length, we have come to the conclusion that the appellant makes out a case that he has not transferred/sold the shares to anyone, therefore, he has right on his shares and also the bonus shares issued and the dividend declared during the past years.
-He needs to execute indemnity bond in favour of 1st Respondent, in case later on any other claimant comes forward and proves his title.
+1st respondent is creating trouble for him and also harassing him.
+We do not appreciate and expect this type of attitude from 1st respondent.

+- After hearing both the parties at length, we have come to the conclusion 25. that the appellant makes out a case that he has not transferred/sold the shares to anyone, therefore, he has right on his shares and also the bonus shares issued and the dividend declared during the past years.
+He shall submit indemnity bond to 1st respondent in case later any other claimant proves his title.
 It is admittedly on record that the 3rd respondent was appointed as Registrar & Transfer Agent of 1st Respondent on 1.3.2010 and his services were terminated on 11.6.2016 by 1st respondent.
 It is admitted by the 1st respondent that 3rd respondent has done the suspicious transaction and these suspicious transaction has taken place during the period the services of 3rd respondent were being utilised.
 Therefore, the 1st respondent, who had appointed 3rd respondent as its Registrar and Transfer Agent, is liable for the suspicious transaction which have been committed by 3rd respondent.
 1st respondent should protect the shareholder and should take action against the 3rd respondent and its officials for their wrong doings due to which the 1st respondent has been put to loss.

-1st respondent cannot escape the responsibility saying that the other person has done misconduct so the shareholder may suffer.

-26. In view of the aforegoing discussions the appeal is allowed.
-Impugned order dated 9.6.2017 passed by the National Company Law Tribunal, is directed to restore the name of the appellant in the member register subject to appellant giving indemnity bond and issue duplicate share certificates and further directed to also allot the bonus shares, with accrued dividend till date.
+1st respondent cannot escape the responsibility saying that the other person has done misconduct so the shareholder may suffer. - 26.
+In view of the aforegoing discussions the appeal is allowed.
+Impugned order dated 9.6.2017 passed by the National Company Law Tribunal, Ahmedabad in CP No.02/58,59/NCLT/AHM/2016 is set aside.
+1st respondent is directed to restore the name of the appellant in the member register subject to appellant giving indemnity bond and issue duplicate share certificates and further directed to also allot the bonus shares, with accrued dividend till date.